Extracting precise data from in-the-field wool tuft tests

 The next test used the same part/surfaces, but with an obstruction moved from left to right, then back again.
 This was to test the capability of the algorithm to track more chaotic tufts (particularly an issue when the tuft motion and frame rate result in a large area of blur), and also as a good showcase of the animated vector field output (both below).

 The path tracking fell short of the ends of the tuft in a few places, but typically only where there was significant blur.
-These tests utilised only a 60 Hz frame rate, which was increased to 240 Hz for following tests.
-The main error was the top-most tuft latching onto a background cable, however this was a consequence of the testing environment, which was specifically left un-lit and with no uniform background to create a worst-case scenario.
+These tests utilised only a 60 Hz frame rate, which was increased to 240 Hz for following tests to reduce motion blur.
+The main error was the tracking for the top-most tuft latching onto a background cable, however this was a consequence of the testing environment, which was specifically left un-lit and with no uniform background to create a worst-case scenario.
 Tufts extending beyond the trailing edge of a surface were not a good idea anyway, not least because of this issue.

 Total sum of angular travel of each tuft over all frames